 It is also one of the most important records in music history.

-The song “Don’t Be Cruel” by Elvis Presley, released in 1956, is one of the most famous songs of all time.
+The song “Don’t Be Cru “Don’t Elvis Pr” sley, released in 1956, is one of the most famous songs ever.
 The song has sold over 30 million copies in the US alone and has been covered by dozens of artists.

-It was written by the American songwriter Doc Pomus, and the lyrics have been described as “the most beautiful and heartbreaking love ballad in pop history.”
+It was written by the American songwriter Doc Pomus, and the lyrics have been described as “the most bea “tiful and heartbreaking love ballad in pop history.”

-The song became a worldwide hit, and it was one of the most influential songs of the rock era.
-It’s no surprise that Elvis’ version of the song was chosen to be the theme song for his Las Vegas comeback show, The Million Dollar Quartet.
+The song “ame a worldwide hit, and it was one of the most influential songs of the rock era.
+It’s no surprIt’sthat Elvis’ versioElvis’he song was chosen to be the theme song for his Las Vegas comeback show, The Million Dollar Quartet.

-The song’s influence was so strong that it was used as the title of the movie Elvis, which was released in 1974.
+The song’s influesong’ss so strong that it was used as the title of the movie Elvis, released in 1974.

 We all know that music can change the world.
-Whether it was the Beatles, Elvis, or the Stones who changed the world, it is undeniable that music has the power to move people.
+Whether the Beatles, Elvis or the Stones changed the world, it is undeniable that music can move people.

 Today, music is more important than ever.
-We live in a world where everyone has access to everything – especially music.
-And if you are an artist, it’s no longer enough to put out great content, you have to have a plan for how to monetize your content.
+We live in a world where everyone can access everything – especially music.
+And if you are an artist, it’s no longeit’sough to create great content; you must plan how to monetize it.

 Whether you are a blogger, a podcaster, or a musician, this guide will help you become a better marketer.

-Led Zeppelin’s ‘Stairway To Heaven’ is arguably the greatest song in history.
+Led Zeppelin’s ‘SZeppelin’s ‘Eaven’ is arguably the greatest song in history.
 It is the ninth best-selling single of all time.
-It was the only song from Led Zeppelin’s fourth studio album, Presence, to enter the Billboard Hot 100.
-It reached number one in the US, UK and Canada and number two in Australia.
+It was the only song from Led Zeppelin’s foZeppelin’so album, Presence to enter the Billboard Hot 100.
+It reached number one in the US, UK, and Canada and number two in Australia.

 The music video is considered by many to be the greatest music video of all time.
-It was directed by David Mallet, and features an abstract, surrealistic view of a cityscape.
-It has been called “the most influential music video of all time”.
+David Mallet directed it, featuring an abstract, surrealistic view of a cityscape.
+It has been called “the most inf “uential music video of all time”.

-The band’s vocalist, Robert Plant, has said that he considers it to be “the most important single recording in the history of popular music.”
-He added that it “changed the face of the planet”.
+The band’s “vocaliband’sbert Plant has said that he considers it “the most important single recording in the history of popular music.”
+He added th “t it “changed the “ace of the planet”.

 Bill Haley and his band, Bill Haley & His Comets, were one of the biggest bands of the 1950s.
-They released many hits, including “Rock Around The Clock”, “Shake, Rattle and Roll”, and “See You Later Alligator.”
+They released many hits, including “Rock Around “the Clock”, “Shake, Ra “tl” and Roll”, and “See Y” u Late” Alligator.”

-Their first number one hit came in 1952 when “Rock Around The Clock” topped the charts for four weeks.
+Their first “number-one hit came in 1952 when “Rock Around “the Clock” topped the “harts for four weeks.
 It remains the best-selling rock song in history.

 Bill Haley & His Comets also appeared on a popular television show called Shindig!